Rahmenordnung/ink_dreams/README.md

 __Checkout form__: This page is actually splitted in two, because in the first one the user has to fill out his personal information, and the second one the bancary information.
 All this forms have to lead the user to a fictive purchase of the product through _Stripe API_

+I tested The Checkout form class checkout view in the book app (all the book related views are inclosed in the same app) checking what happens if one required file is not filled in.
+If the page is not filled in properly the app wound go further and an an "AssertionError" fill be recieved.

 __Pagination__ Must display the number of the page where one finds itself, and forward or backwords arrows only if there are more items to display in the list in relation to the users situation.
 If we arriverd for intance the first page, the backwords button will be hidden.

-__Contact Form__: in all the input files text can be introduced, and the whole form can be send to a fictive adress in order to create the idea of customer service
+__Contact Form__: in all the input files text can be introduced, and the whole form can be send to a fictive adress in order to create the idea of customer service.
+One must fill in all the required field in order to be able to send the form

 __Search input in book list__ I extracted this input with a title filtering because usually the book is known by the title, and therefor the user can easely give a full or partial title in order to find a specific book, after introducing the text one can search and the results will be displayed in the same page, and if the user wisheds to undo the search there is also a a specific button nearby with a colorful hover..